The UK's EU referendum: All you need to know

 But the total saving is likely to be significantly less than that because Mr Cameron did not get the blanket ban he wanted.
 Instead, payments will be linked to the cost of living in the countries where the children live.
 David Cameron has said that as many as 40% of EU migrant families who come to Britain could lose an average of £6,000 a year of in-work benefits when his "emergency brake" is applied.
 The DWP estimates between 128,700 and 155,100 people would be affected.
 But the cuts will be phased in.
 New arrivals will not get tax credits and other in-work benefits straight away but will gradually gain access to them over a four year period at a rate yet to be decided.

 Sophie from Peterborough, who asks the question, need not worry.
-We have consulted Alasdair Rendall, president of the UK Eurovision fan club, who says: "No, we would not be barred.
-All participating countries must be a member of the European Broadcasting Union.
+We have consulted Alasdair Rendall, president of the UK Eurovision fan club, who says: "All participating countries must be a member of the European Broadcasting Union.
 The EBU - which is totally independent of the EU - includes countries both inside and outside of the EU, and also includes countries such as Israel that are outside of Europe.
 Indeed the UK started participating in the Eurovision Song Contest in 1957, 16 years before joining the then EEC."

 Ged, from Liverpool, suspects "red tape" is a euphemism for employment rights and environmental protection.
 According to the Open Europe think tank, four of the top five most costly EU regulations are either employment or environment-related.
 The UK renewable energy strategy, which the think-tank says costs £4.7bn a year, tops the list.
 The working time directive (£4.2bn a year) - which limits the working week to 48 hours - and the temporary agency workers directive (£2.1bn a year), giving temporary staff many of the same rights as permanent ones - are also on the list.